 - Helps all children be more aware of their social and emotional health as well as those around them.
 It promotes appropriate social skills and gives students a “why they are important” overview.

 Now I’m not saying #ProjectHug would be the thing to do with every child and I’m sure that his teachers would have stopped immediately if it caused my son more anxiety or stress.
 The point is that for the first time, we found a school with teachers who saw nothing but potential.
 And thanks to their creativity (and hugs) he soared!
 We hope his story turned comic and curriculum will do the same for your students!

 Both the interactive comic and the curriculum are free.
 Click here for more details.

 For additional educational tools with autism themes, check out Geek Club Books Autism EDU

-Jodi Murphy is the founder of Geek Club Books, 501c3 charity with an autism education and empowerment mission.
-They produce interactive children’s stories as apps, curriculum, digital media and blog content to change perceptions and end stigmas surrounding autism.
+Jodi Murphy is the founder of Geek Club Books, a 501c3 charity with an autism education and empowerment mission.
+They produce interactive children’s stories as apps, curriculum, digital media, and blog content to change perceptions and end stigmas surrounding autism.
 And they hire autistic talent to do it!
 She is also co-founder of Zoom Autism Magazine, a new digital magazine that focuses on autism through many lenses.
-Jodi dreams of a world where those on the autism spectrum are valued and given every opportunity to share their gifts with the world.
+Jodi dreams of the world where those on the autism spectrum are valued and given every opportunity to share their gifts with the world.
 Sign up for Geek Club Books mailing list for free apps, resource guides, curriculum, audio stories and more: www.geekclubbooks.com/email-sign-up.Geek Club Books